mosip/documentation/docs/registration-client.md

 To know more about the onboarding process of an operator, refer to [Operator onboarding](operator-onboarding.md).

-## Registration client entity diagram
+## Registration Client entity diagram

 ![](_images/reg-client.drawio.png)